arton0306/Configure/note/machine_learning.md

     in big sample (N large), v is probably cose to u (within e) P[|v-u|>e] <= 2exp(-2Ne^2)
-    the statement 'v=u' is probably approximately correct (PAC)
+    the statement 'v=u' is probably approximately correct (PAC) Note that this is just a upper bound, the real probability might be much lower than the value.

 ### perception
 *  binary classifier